jackbadlands/ardbus/README.md

        byte 2
        boolean false

+    $ qdbus org.vi_server.ardbus / org.vi_server.ardbus.AnalogRead 1
+    374

-Not CPU-efficient, analog_in/PWM is not implemented, CPU hog (constantly reading from Arduino).
+Not CPU-efficient, PWM output is not implemented, CPU hog (constantly reading from Arduino).
 Feel free to improve (send patches/pull requests) or to ask for improvements.